 Then we set about developing models for scenarios of what reductions could be achieved with different initiatives, for example working with cement suppliers to bring lower carbon cements into the product offer and offering the most energy-efficient products to help customers save energy and reduce fuel bills.

-Using these scenarios, we were able to set targets that were in-line with climate science ie that align with the goals of the Paris Climate Agreement.
+Using these scenarios, we were able to set targets that were in line with climate science and aligned with the goals of the Paris Climate Agreement.

 These targets build on the progress already made by Kingfisher to reduce the environmental impact of its business.
 This includes 100% renewable electricity sourced for its UK operations and providing customer energy-saving products and services that enable an estimated 32% reduction in home energy use.

-Kingfisher has committed to cutting scope 1 and 2 greenhouse gas emissions by 22% and scope 3 emissions by 40% by 2025.
-These were approved by SBTi in February 2019 and Kingfisher is now turning its attention to meeting these targets.
+Kingfisher originally committed to cutting scope 1 and 2 greenhouse gas emissions by 22% and scope 3 emissions by 40% by 2025.
+These were approved by SBTi in February 2019.

 The targets form part of Kingfisher’s Sustainable Growth Plan launched in 2018, which aims to help its customers have healthier, more sustainable homes.